guichristmann/MedievalBackend/README.md

 # MedievalBackend
-A really bad Backend for MedievalSim android game.
+A really bad Backend app for MedievalSim.